elugens/hello-javascript/docs/general-javascript-questions/javascript-basics/basic-javascript-questions-answers.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> Some of the alternatives to
-      JavaScript include Coffee Script, Type Script, Flow, Brython, Dart and Kotlin.
+      <strong>Interview Response:</strong> Some of the alternatives to JavaScript include Coffee Script, TypeScript, Flow, Brython, Dart, and Kotlin.
     </div>
     <br />
     <div>
-      <strong>Technical Response:</strong> There are several popular languages,
-      which are trans-piled (converted) to JavaScript before they run in the browser.
+      <strong>Technical Response:</strong> Several popular languages are trans-piled (converted) to JavaScript before running in the browser.
     </div>
     <br />
     <div>